Counting Triangles in Large Graphs on GPU: Implementation

 \subsection{Input Format}

 Before going to implementation details it is important to note what the input format of our algorithm is.
-It is often tempting to use data representation that is particularly suitable for a specific algorithm.
-However, in practice it is rarely the case that the data is available in the selected format and converting it may take a significant amount of time.
+It is often tempting to use a data representation that is particularly suitable for a specific algorithm.
+However, in practice it is rarely the case that the data is available in the selected format, and converting it may take a significant amount of time.

-In most works on graph computation on GPU the input format is either an \emph{adjacency list} \cite{HONG,BARNAT} or an \emph{edge array} \cite{VINEET,SOMAN}.
-We decide to use the latter.
-It is an array of structures, each structure composed of two values -- identifiers of the two vertices a given edge connects.
+In most works on graph computation on GPU the input format is either an \emph{adjacency list} \cite{HONG,BARNAT,MERRILL} or an \emph{edge array} \cite{VINEET,SOMAN}.
+We decided to use the latter.
+An \emph{edge array} is an array of structures, each structure composed of two values -- identifiers of the two vertices a given edge connects.
 We assume there are no self-loops nor multiple edges, and each (undirected) edge appears exactly twice, once in each direction.
 We do not assume any particular order of the edges.

 The rationale for of our choice is similar to the one presented in \cite{SOMAN}.
 An \emph{adjacency list} can be converted to an \emph{edge array} with a fast and simple single-pass algorithm.
 The conversion in the opposite direction requires sorting, which makes it much more computationally expensive.
 Thus, using the \emph{edge array} representation makes the algorithm more versatile in the sense that it can be used in various contexts without any significant overhead for a format conversion.